view arthurs seat from braid hills

 Castle Rock is a dominating feature in Edinburgh.
 It has become an iconic landmark.
 You surely won’t miss it on your visit to Edinburgh!

-Corstorphine Hill is somewhat of a hidden gem in Edinburgh.
+One of my favourite hidden gems in Edinburgh is Corstorphine Hill.
 It is located in the west of Edinburgh near to Murrayfield Stadium (the home of Scottish Rugby) and the Edinburgh Zoo.

 There are several paths that wander through the woodland on Corstorphine Hill.
 Among other highlights, you’ll discover the historic Corstorphine Tower, a memorial to Sir Walter Scott.